Thartvigsen/thartvigsen.github.io/_pages/about.md

 My CV can be found [here](/files/hartvigsen_cv.pdf).
 -->

 Please feel free to contact me with questions about my research or our program at WPI.
-I am always looking to chat about research!
+I am always happy to chat!

 ### Research Interests
 <ul style="margin-bottom: 5px;">
 <small>
-  <li>Sequential Learning in Time-Sensitive Domains (see our <a href="https://thartvigsen.github.io/papers/kdd19.pdf">KDD 2019</a> and <a href="https://thartvigsen.github.io/papers/kdd20.pdf">KDD 2020</a> papers)</li>
+  <li>Sequential learning in time-sensitive domains (see our <a href="https://thartvigsen.github.io/papers/kdd19.pdf">KDD 2019</a> and <a href="https://thartvigsen.github.io/papers/kdd20.pdf">KDD 2020</a> papers)</li>
   <li>Recurrent Neural Networks (see our <a href="https://thartvigsen.github.io/papers/aaai21.pdf">AAAI 2021</a> and <a href="https://thartvigsen.github.io/papers/cikm20.pdf">CIKM 2020</a> papers)</li>
   <li>Explainable Deep Learning (see our <a href="https://thartvigsen.github.io/papers/acl20.pdf">ACL 2020</a> paper)</li>
   <li>Learning from systems with partial observations or missing values.</li>